geekygrappler/promo/Notes.md

 What is a constraint?
 A pre-condition that must be met in order to apply a promotion.

+They can live in different places. (not sure about this, maybe they should live in one place and be applied without caring, I think I'm coupling)

+On the promocode

+On the promotion

-**Specific Customer:** Must match the email of the customer who owns the promocode. (usually paired with Multiple promocode promotions, but don't want to constrain it to that, be flexible)
+**Specific Customer (Promocode):** Must match the email of the customer who owns the promocode.
+(usually paired with Multiple promocode promotions, but don't want to constrain it to that, be flexible)

 The default is for any customer to be able to use a promocode.

+**Unique Customer Generation (Promotion):** Can only be generated once per customer email.

-**Single Redemption:** Can only be redeemed once.
+**Single Redemption (Promocode):** Promocode can only be redeemed once.

 The default is for a promocode to be redeemable unlimited times.

+**Unique Customer Redemption (Promotion via redemptions):** A customer can only redeem the code once. e.g. can be redeemed multiple times, but only once by each user.
+SUMMER 10

-**Promotion Period:** Promotions have start and end date during which they can be redeemed.
+**Promotion Period (Promotion):** Promotions have start and end date during which they can be redeemed.

-**Minimum Basket Total:** Minimum total for a basket
+**Minimum Basket Total (Promotion):** Minimum total for a basket

-**Basket Contains:** some sketchy regex on item description.
+**Basket Contains (Promotion needs something more):** some sketchy regex on item description.

-**Customer Group:** email domain regex
+**Customer Group (Promotion):** email domain regex

 *N.B.
 More to be added maybe?
 We want to keep this list as short as possible while covering as many use cases as possible*